Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-7/_posts/2001-08-01-all-together.md

 ## Define a Class

 First, we need to write our class.
 We know we want this class to be a digital representation of a "person", so let's label it as such.
-This means, our class initially will look like the following;
+Our class initially looks like the following;

 ```js
 class Person {